prologin/camisole/doc/extending.rst

    :caption: ~/mylangs/lolcode.py
    :name: lolcode.py

-   from camisole.models import Lang
+   from camisole.models import Lang, Program

    class Lolcode(Lang):
        source_ext = '.lol'
-       interpreter = '/usr/bin/lci'
+       interpreter = Program('/usr/bin/lci')
        reference_source = r'HAI 1.2, VISIBLE "42", KTHXBYE'

 * ``source_ext`` is the extension used by the language source files;
   if that's not relevant, just use an empty string
-* ``interpreter`` is the absolute path to the interpreter binary, without any command line arguments
+* ``interpreter`` is a Program representing the interpreter binary
 * ``reference_source`` is the source, written in the target language, of a program that shall output the string ``42\n`` (including the newline).
   This *reference program* will be used to test for working languages, eg. when